Traditional Canadian Nanaimo Bars are a tasty, chocolate topped treat with a coconut graham cracker crumb crust and a sweet creamy middle.

 The recipe has been adapted many times as it traveled across Canada and the United States.

-Nanaimo Bars are rich and decadent.
-A sturdy baked graham cracker base layered with a light and velvety sweet icing layer that is topped with just the right amount of chocolate, these squares are perfect for sharing and a great party food.
+Nanaimo Bars are rich and decadent, perfect for sharing and a great party food.
+A baked graham cracker base is layered with a light and velvety sweet icing layer and topped with a thin layer of chocolate.

 Preheat the oven to 375 degrees F. Line a 9×9 square baking dish with parchment paper and spray with cooking spray.
 Set aside.